 Bolam to Amelia Earhart.
 I was inspired to do one after the odd controversy over Mrs. Bolam was somewhat rejuvenated in 1994

-by way of another common friend, Randall Brink, and his ground-shaking expose' book, Lost Star: The Search For Amelia Earhart.
+by way of Randall Brink's ground-shaking expose' book, Lost Star: The Search For Amelia Earhart.
+Today, only Randall

-Today, only Randall and I remain, and both of us are greatly indebted to the magnanimous efforts of the researchers that sided
+and I remain, and both of us are greatly indebted to the magnanimous efforts of the researchers that sided with Joe Gervais,

-with Joe Gervais, mostly World War Two heroes, whose efforts preceded our own.
-Thanks to them, it is now easy to identify
+mostly World War Two heroes, whose efforts preceded our own.
+Thanks to them, it is now easy to identify how three different

-how three different women were attributed to the same 'Irene Craigmile Bolam' identity in the Twentieth Century, and one of
+women were attributed to the same 'Irene Craigmile Bolam' identity in the Twentieth Century, and to accept how one of them

 About The 1970 Book, Amelia Earhart Lives By Joe Klaas

 is the book that started it all, Amelia Earhart Lives.
-Chocked with some
+Although it was chocked

-far-out suppositions within its attempt to explain what happened to Amelia and Fred Noonan in 1937, the book did manage to
+with some far-out suppositions within its attempt to explain what happened to Amelia and Fred Noonan in 1937, it did manage

-feature the same 1965 photograph of the former Amelia Earhart identified as "Mrs. Irene Bolam" that was taken by
+to feature the same 1965 photograph of the former Amelia Earhart identified as "Mrs. Irene Bolam" that was taken

 Amelia Earhart negated it for her own good reasons.
 Fortunately for her, many people who looked at the Gervais' photograph